yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 GigaSpaces XAP is built from the following sub-systems:
-- [**An SLA-Driven Container**|#SLA-Driven Container] -- provides the virtualization capabilities
+- depanlink**An SLA-Driven Container**tengahlink#SLA-Driven Containerbelakanglink -- provides the virtualization capabilities
-- [**A Unified Clustering Layer**|#Unified In-Memory Clustering] -- responsible for a single clustering model across all the product's functionality.
+- depanlink**A Unified Clustering Layer**tengahlink#Unified In-Memory Clusteringbelakanglink -- responsible for a single clustering model across all the product's functionality.
 This capability is built on top of the space infrastructure.
-- [**Core Middleware**|#Core Middleware] -- space-based runtime services which provide data, messaging and processing implementation.
+- depanlink**Core Middleware**tengahlink#Core Middlewarebelakanglink -- space-based runtime services which provide data, messaging and processing implementation.
-- [**Lightweight Application Containers**|#Lightweight Application Containers] -- application container services provide runtime support for applications.
+- depanlink**Lightweight Application Containers**tengahlink#Lightweight Application Containersbelakanglink -- application container services provide runtime support for applications.
-- [**Developers API and Components**|#Developers API and Components] -- the API layer and a component model (building blocks) for application developers.
+- depanlink**Developers API and Components**tengahlink#Developers API and Componentsbelakanglink -- the API layer and a component model (building blocks) for application developers.

 Each sub-system (layer) is responsible for providing application server capabilities, and the bottom layers provide services to the upper layers.
 Figure 1 provides a representation of the sub-systems which compose the entire GigaSpaces XAP product.